Insurers are often willing to cover glass repairs, and for good reason.

 - Keep passengers inside the vehicle: In a crash, it’s almost always best not to be ejected.
-An intact and properly installed windshield not only keeps people in, it also keeps road and crash debris out.
+An intact and properly installed windshield not only keeps people in but also keeps road and crash debris out.
 According to Safelite, damaged glass is 60 percent to 70 percent weaker than intact glass.

 - Ensure visibility: Cheap or chipped glass can distort optics, shatter under the stress of normal driving vibration or temperature variation, and impair wiper blades.

 Send your insurance company the bill

-You shouldn’t be penalized for calling your insurance company and having the windshield either repaired or replaced.
+You shouldn’t be penalized for calling your insurance company and having the windshield repaired or replaced.
 If the damage is due to rocks or other unpreventable hazards of the road, it is considered no-fault damage under your comprehensive coverage and shouldn’t affect your car insurance rates, according to the Insurance Information Institute.

 The same should apply if the cause is vandalism unless auto insurance claims are frequent or severe.

-The insurance company will decide whether the damage warrants full replacement.
+The insurance company will decide whether the damage warrants a full replacement.
 Typically, this will be the case if the crack or ding is large or directly in front of the driver.
 If it can be repaired, many insurers will pay for the repair with no deductible as long as the owner has comprehensive coverage.